Care industry compliance initiative recovers $1M for 77 workers denied full wages by Seattle-area employers

 News Release

-Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
-Employers and workers can call the division confidentially with questions regardless of their immigration status.
-The department can speak with callers confidentially in more than 200 languages through the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
+Learn more about the Wage and Hour Division, including its search tool to learn if you are owed back wages collected by the division.
+For confidential compliance assistance, employees and employers can call the agency’s toll-free helpline at 866-4US-WAGE (487-9243), regardless of where they are from.
 Help ensure hours worked and pay are accurate by downloading the department’s Android and iOS Timesheet App for free.

 Agency